tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ```

 Aside from the [evils of `nil`](https://thoughtbot.com/blog/if-you-gaze-into-nil-nil-gazes-also-into-you), this works for most situations.
 By adding in some `if`s or using the [safe navigation operator](https://ruby-doc.org/core-2.6/doc/syntax/calling_methods_rdoc.html#label-Safe+navigation+operator) you can successfully work with the default of `nil`.

+Sometimes, however, it can be easier to work with your code if you have a default value returned when accessing a key that doesn't exist.
+Let's see how this can be done.

 ## With an Argument